Urbanism Next

 Use case examples

-People are using carsharing services when personal vehicle ownership isn’t feasible or necessary.
+Carsharing offers car access when personal vehicle ownership isn’t feasible or necessary.
 People living in dense urban areas with limited to no long-term parking, for example, are using carsharing services as an alternative to trying to find a long-term parking solution for a personal vehicle.
 This can also apply to people who cannot purchase a personal vehicle of their own for other reasons as well, such as lease restrictions or lack of access to credit and banking services necessary for vehicle ownership.
 People who only need to drive a vehicle irregularly or for special occasions are also using carsharing services to meet their transportation needs.

-People are using carsharing when personal vehicle ownership would be cost inefficient or cost prohibitive.
+People use carsharing when personal vehicle ownership would be cost inefficient or cost prohibitive.
 People in situations where the cost of storing and maintaining a personal vehicle outweighs the benefit they would get from personal vehicle ownership are using carsharing services as a cost-effective alternative when making trips that require driving.
 Similarly, people who simply cannot afford the upfront and ongoing expenses of personal vehicle ownership in the first place are using carsharing services on an as-needed basis.

 Pilots & developments